-- 4.1 It is expected that the early years entitlements are delivered in a way which is useful for parents and meets their needs and in a way that maximises and safeguards child development. - 4.2 In addition to the requirements under 'Charging' in Section 2, providers also should ensure that all parents receive full information about: - The range of early years entitlement hours and their admissions criteria - All charges and fees payable for additional hours and services on offer by the provider.
-It should be made clear to parents that these services are optional - Details of bills and invoices, which should clearly show that the early years entitlement hours are delivered at no charge to the parent and then show fees and charges relating to additional hours and services that parents have decided to take for their children - Other services in their area if they can't meet the parents needs or details of the Families Information Service - The providers' complaints procedure. - 4.3 The provider should work with the LA and share information about the times and periods at which they are able to offer the early years entitlements to support the LA to secure sufficient stretched and flexible places to meet parental demand in the LA area. - 4.4 Where a child receives their early years entitlement at more than one setting, the parent needs to indicate on the Parent/Provider Agreement how many hours per week they claim their early years entitlement place at each setting.
-For working parents of 3 and 4 year olds accessing the 30 hour entitlement, their Parent/Provider Agreement should state at which setting they wish to claim the universal entitlement (15 hours) should they fall out of eligibility (an example Parent/Provider Agreement can be found in the 'Further Information and Example Documentation' Pack).
-Parents in receipt of Disability Access Funding for their child, should also indicate which setting they wish to receive this funding if the child accesses their early years entitlement at more than one setting.
+- 4.1 It is expected that the early years entitlements are delivered in a way which is useful for parents and meets their needs and in a way that maximises and safeguards child development. - 4.2 In addition to the requirements under 'Charging' in Section 2, providers also should ensure that all parents receive full information at the point the child first accesses provision at the setting about: - The range of early years entitlement hours and their admissions criteria - All charges and fees payable for additional hours and services on offer by the provider.
+It should be made clear to parents that these services are optional (please see Section 2 Charging) - Details of bills and invoices, which should clearly show that the early years entitlement hours are delivered at no charge to the parent and then show fees and charges relating to additional hours and services that parents have decided to take for their children (please see Section 2 Charging) - Other services in their area if they can't meet the parents needs or details of the Families Information Service - The providers' complaints procedure. - 4.3 The provider should work with Nottingham City Council and share information about the times and periods at which they are able to offer the free entitlements to support Nottingham City Council to secure sufficient stretched and flexible places to meet parental demand in the Nottingham City Council area. - 4.4 Where a child receives their early years entitlement at more than one setting, the parent needs to indicate on the Parent Declaration Form how many hours per week they claim their early years entitlement place at each setting. - For working parents of 3 and 4 year olds accessing the 30 hour entitlement, their Parent Declaration Form should state at which setting they wish to claim the universal entitlement (15 hours) should they fall out of eligibility (an example Parent Declaration Form can be found in the 'Further Information and Example Documentation' Pack). - For working parents of 2 year olds accessing the 30 hour entitlement, where they are eligible for both the additional support and working parent see clause 3.12 in regards to how these hours are split and funded. - For working parents of 9 23 months and 2 year olds who are only entitled to working parent 30 hour funding, the Parent Declaration Form should state how many hours they wish to claim at each setting (an example Parent Declaration Form can be found in the 'Further Information and Example Documentation' Pack). - Parents in receipt of Disability Living Allowance and able to claim Disability Access Funding for their child, should also indicate which setting they wish to receive this funding if the child accesses their early years entitlement at more than one setting.
 This funding can only be paid in full to one setting each year. - 4.5 Where a child has appeared on more than one settings headcount, double claims will be checked.